LouisDo2108/MediaEval2023-Medico-EvalScript/README.md

     ...
 ]
 ```
 make sure the "image_id" matches the `annotations/Train.json` or `annotations/Val.json` in the provided files.
+We provide an example `detection_example_prediction.json` in the example data.

 ---